gesellix/couchdb-prometheus-exporter/examples/compose/README.md

-# Creating a local dev cluster with an admin party
+# Creating a local dev cluster using Docker Compose

 Prepare a volume to manage the CouchDB data.
 The network helps in case of debugging.
 These steps only need to be performed once.